give-india/frontend-developer-challenge/README.md

 - Include instructions on how to set it up and run in the README.md
 - Add your resume and other profile / project links
 - Submit a pull request (PR)

+### Follow below Steps to run the app
+- Clone the repo
+- Run the command `npm install` to install dependencies
+- Run the command `npm start` to run the server [http://localhost:3000/]